iPaulPro/scaffold-lens/README.md

 This will run the tests located in `packages/hardhat/test` with [Chai](https://github.com/chaijs/chai).

-## Deploying to Testnet
+## Deploying to Lens Testnet

 Once you are ready to deploy your smart contracts, there are a few things you need to adjust.

 1. **Set up environment**
-   To deploy on Lens Network Sepolia Testnet, you'll need to set up a `.env.staging` file in the `packages/hardhat` directory.
+   To deploy on Lens Testnet, you'll need to set up a `.env.staging` file in the `packages/hardhat` directory.
 You can use the `.env.staging.example` file as a template.

    Next, generate a new account or add one to deploy the contract(s) from.
    ```bash